stelligent/cloudformation_templates/labs/polly/README.md

 1. Create a custom CloudFormation resource
 1. The Lambda in the custom CloudFormation resource will using the AWS CLI to create MP3 using Amazon Polly
 1. Create a CloudFormation template that creates the S3 bucket, uses the Amazon Polly custom resource, and a CodePipeline that uses Polly every time some text is changed.
+1. @TODO Convert commands from `test.sh` to CodeBuild.
+Then use GitHub and have CodeBuild copy from GitHub to S3 and download it locally and use with Polly.

 New Idea: Use CodeBuild to do the same thing using the AWS CLI?